What the heck is content amnesia?

 2. Promote content exhaustively

-You can overcome content amnesia by promoting your content more effectively.
+You can overcome content amnesia with better content distribution.
 For example, after publishing your content, you can:

 - Share it on social media at least five times (schedule the posts using Publer)